 Our mouth were filled with laughter, our tongues with songs of joy.

-Then it was said among the nations, the Lord has done great things for them.
+Then it was said among the nations, the Lord has done great

 The Lord has done great things for us, and we are filled with joy.